-This South African Flapjacks recipe is for easy to make delicious light and airy South African Flapjacks recipe is VERY different to the British granola type flapjacks.
-They are an easy and light mini pancake that can be served as a sweet treat topped with whipped cream, jam or curd or a savoury snack with butter and cheese.
+This South African Flapjacks recipe is for easy to make delicious, light and airy mini pancakes that can be served as a sweet treat or dessert topped with whipped cream, jam or fruit curd.

 When I was little, I was the official ‘barakat’ deliverer during Ramadhan, and went every night to our neighbours with a gift of sweet or savoury snacks before iftar.

 My mother loved these South African Flapjacks, and although we mostly served it during Ramadhan, there were occasions when she would make it for unexpected guests as a quick afternoon tea recipe.
 Even as a teen and adult it was always a very quick recipe that we could whip up whenever we had nothing special to serve with tea.